rayferric/https-proxy/README.md

 /etc/letsencrypt/live/example.com/fullchain.pem # Public certificate
 ```

-Remember to restart HTTPS proxy if it was your first time running it.
+You may see a bunch of messages about the HTTPS tunnel not starting if it was your first time running it.
-The HTTPS tunnel would not have started without the above files present.
+The HTTPS tunnel restarts every minute if no certificate is present and switches to 24 hour restart cycle once it has picked up the certificate.